guardian/grid/docs/running.md

 # Running services

 Grid consists of many micro-services.
 There are a few different ways to start them.
+Note that some services don't compile until you hit them for the first time, once it's running you could try:

+for x in 900{1..9}; do curl http://localhost:$x; done for x in 901{0..11}; do curl http://localhost:$x; done

 ## Manually
 From the **project root**: